JoeggiCH/PowerLogger/README.md

 The logger can be in one of two modes
 - STANDBY - waiting for a load to be connected
-- MEASURE - actively measuring and writing to the SD
+- LOGGING - measuring and writing to the SD

-During STANDBY, the pin 13 LED will flash at a slow rate.
+During STANDBY, the pin 13 LED will not flash.
-During MEASURE, the pin 13 LED will flash at the rate of the measurement frequency
+During LOGGING, the pin 13 LED will flash at the rate of the measurement frequency

-At each transition from STANDBY to MEASURE a new measurement cycle begins and a file with the name 'logNNNNN.csv' is created on the SD card; NNNNN indicates the number of the measurement cycle; the number is increased for each cycle.
+At each transition from STANDBY to LOGGING a new measurement cycle begins and a file with the name 'logNNNNN.csv' is created on the SD card; NNNNN indicates the number of the measurement cycle; the number is increased for each cycle.

-At each transition from MEASURE to STANDBY, the measurement file is closed and the measurement cycle finishes.
+At each transition from LOGGING to STANDBY, the measurement file is closed and the measurement cycle finishes.

-During STANDBY mode the logger keeps checking the sensor for a load threshold voltage, above the load threshold voltage measurements will start, i.e. the mode changes to "MEASURE" Below the load threshold voltage the logger assumes that the load is not connected yet and the STANDBY mode will continue.
+During STANDBY mode the logger keeps checking the sensor for a load threshold voltage, above the load threshold voltage measurements will start, i.e. the mode changes to "LOGGING" Below the load threshold voltage the logger assumes that the load is not connected yet and the STANDBY mode will continue.